racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Overview/Home/Components.md

 ## PostgreSQL
 [PostgreSQL][] is an open source relational database, which is fast and queryable.
-This database is used to store views on objects in the PyLabs' DRP.
+This database is used to store views on objects in the Pylabs' DRP.

 ## Tasklets
-The PyLabs [tasklets][] framework provides an easy and modular way to execute small pieces of reusable Python code which are loaded into memory.
+The Pylabs [tasklets][] framework provides an easy and modular way to execute small pieces of reusable Python code which are loaded into memory.
 The tasklet engine is the component responsible for loading, categorizing and executing tasklets based on tags and parameters.

 ## Workflow Engine
-The [Workflow Engine][wfe] is one of the core components in the PyLabs application stack.
+The [Workflow Engine][wfe] is one of the core components in the Pylabs application stack.
 It is responsible for the dispatching and monitoring of jobs across all the agents in the domain.

 # Specific Cloud Components